 Stickers can be applied to any bodywork and add the finishing touch to the look of your RC car.
 Applying these stickers is generally not complicated, except when it comes to sticking them precisely onto bodywork with complex curves.
-Follow our tips to achieve a professional finish.
+Follow our advice to achieve a professional finish.

 Mark the location of each sticker